Vasily Bazhenov: Tsaritsyno

 Bazhenov, at least in the first half of Catherine's reign, perfectly understood her taste and stylistic program, that of Age of Enlightenment rather than of Neoclassicism.
 During the 1775 celebrations of the Treaty of Küçük Kaynarca on the Khodynka Field, Bazhenov "turned imitation of English Gothic Revival into an attempt to create a universal stylistic language for Russian architecture combining typical elements of medieval buildings of both East and West, motifs from Antiquity and pure fantasy."
 This ephemeral work paved way to Catherine's decision to build two imperial palaces in Moscow suburbs (in 1775 she lived in a temporary wooden building in Kolomenskoye).
-The lesser Petrovsky Castle on the road to Saint Petersburg was awarded to Kazakov, the larger Tsaritsyno to Bazhenov.
+The lesser Petrovsky Palace on the road to Saint Petersburg was awarded to Kazakov, the larger Tsaritsyno to Bazhenov.

 In summer of 1775 Bazhenov designed the first draft of Tsaritsyno, now lost.
 It followed Catherine's affection to "peasant style", featuring numerous neo-Gothic, country style lodges scattered on a carefully planned "natural" landscape.
 The same approach was employed in the second, "completely non-classical" master plan approved by Catherine in spring of 1776.
 This time Bazhenov added a dominant main palace, designed as two identical buildings connected with a greenhouse.
 One wing was intended for Catherine, another for her son and heir Paul.
 Bazhenov planned to decorate Tsaritsyno with traditional Russian coloured tiles, izraztsy, but Catherine objected and insisted on a simpler red (brick walls), white (ornaments) and yellow (glazed roof tiles) colour scheme.
 Roof tiles did not last long in Russian winters and were soon replaced with sheet iron.

 Figurny Bridge, the earliest completed structure (1776), also features the finest ornamental work.